zahiar/terraform-provider-bitbucket/docs/resources/bitbucket_repository.md

 * `has_wiki` - (Optional) A boolean to state if the repository includes a wiki or not.
 Defaults to `false`.
 * `fork_policy` - (Optional) The name of the fork policy to apply to this repository.
 Defaults to `no_forks`.
 Only applies if `is_private` is set to `true`.
 * `enable_pipelines` - (Optional) A boolean to state if pipelines have been enabled for this repository.
 Defaults to `false`.
+* `language` - (Optional) The programming language of the repository.
+Defaults to empty string.

 ## Attribute Reference
 In addition to the arguments above, the following additional attributes are exported: